Gujarats/file-checker/readme.md

 # File checker
-This cli applicaiton will print all the files that has zero byte in specific directory
+This cli applicaiton will print all the files which specific byte size (default 0 byte) in specific directory

 ## how to install
 Install GO in your os. then